-As disclosed in the going concern statement in note 2, the Group is actively addressing the requirement to manage the funds it is able to generate as well as to raise new financing to fund corporate and development activities.
+As disclosed in the going concern statement in note 2, the Company actively addresses the requirement to manage the Group's cash balances as well as to raise new financing to fund mining development activities.
 This is an area which receives considerable focus from the Board and management on a daily basis.